The Republic of Buryatia, Russia. June 2019.

 Siberia, a land of extremes

 Between meals and thoughts, I simply went to sleep or did meditation.
-The bunk beds were narrow but clean and comfortable, with small pillows and thick blankets to ensure passengers remained snug against the unpredictable Siberian weather which was merciless when it decided to act up.
+The bunk beds were narrow but comfortable, with small pillows and thick blankets.
+This ensures passengers remain snug against the unpredictable Siberian weather which was merciless when it decided to act up.

 Temperatures easily dropped 30 degrees in Siberia as it did that day I boarded the train in Ulan-Ude.
-I left the city in the midst of summer heat approaching 36 degrees, and by the time we were navigating around Lake Baikal it was more like six degrees – which was the perfect temperature for a nap.
+I left the city in the midst of summer heat, and by the time we were around Lake Baikal it was more like six degrees; the perfect temperature for a nap.

 All too soon, my Trans-Siberian journey was over.
 I’d only booked a ride until the city of Irkutsk at the other end of Lake Baikal.
 As I disembarked, I espied one of the old ladies peeking out from the staff cabin.
 Her demeanor had that serious firmness so typical of older generations of Russians; but in her blue eyes, I swore I detected a hint of a smile.

-Read more great stories on traveling in Russia in Travelife Magazine.
+Read more great stories on traveling in Siberia in Travelife Magazine.